godwinpang/Collaboramos/README.md

 *to be created by testers

 ## Known Bugs
-- Runtime errors may occur with an `ionic` error message.
-Please click `Close` on the top left corner.
+- Runtime errors may occur with an `ionic` error message when sending messages on the same build.
+That is, when accessing the app to two screens using the same `ionic serve` command.
+When testing, log out of the sender account, re-run the application using the instructions above, and log into the recipient account.
+- For other runtime errors, please click `Close` on the top left corner.
 We guarantee that the functionality is still the same.
 - Don't swipe right on the candidate or project profile associated with the logged in account.
 - Don't switch profiles more than a couple times.
 This thins the stack of profiles to swipe on.
 If you do, then log out and log back in.
+-

 ## In-Case of Crash
 - Stop the `ionic serve` execution (CTRL-C it)